Learning objectives

 After completing this unit, you will be able to:

-- Explain why storytelling is a leadership necessity and identify the four truths of effective stories
+- Explain why storytelling is a leadership necessity and identify the four truths of effective stories.

-- Apply Aristotle’s persuasion model (ethos, pathos, logos) to structure compelling narratives
+- Apply Aristotle’s persuasion model (ethos, pathos, logos) to structure compelling narratives.

-- Create a narrative using story elements and a narrative map structure
+- Create a narrative using story elements and a narrative map structure.

 Storytelling x leadership